okteto/node-websocket/README.md

         okteto login

-      (if you don't have an account, it will automatically be created for you).
+      > If this is the first time you use Okteto Cloud, a free account will be automatically created for you).

 1. Download the credentials: